 The Act is derived from the concept of Lok Adalats (People's Courts) aim to provide an alternative forum for the speedy resolution of disputes without going through the lengthy and expensive process of traditional court proceedings.

-It simplifies the procedure of judicial proceedings and provides for the disposal of cases in a very short time.
+It simplifies the procedure of judicial proceedings and provides speedy disposal of cases in a very short time.
 And it is a quick and cost-effective means of resolving disputes through mutual consent by encouraging conciliation.
-Lok Adalats are alternative dispute resolution mechanisms to resolve disputes amicably and quickly, without the need for prolonged litigation
+Lok Adalats are wonderful alternative dispute resolution mechanisms to resolve disputes amicably and quickly and minimize the load of adjudication on the overburdened judiciary.
+It strengthens the system of Lok Adalats and other Alternative Dispute Resolution mechanisms which provides informal, quick, inexpensive and effective resolution of disputes .

 Articles > Tneb > Compensation